wasamasa/shackle/README.rst

 influenced by ``shackle``.
 If you should ever come across a package that ought to use it, but doesn't conform, chances are you'll have to speak with upstream instead of me to have it fixed.
-Another thing to be aware of is that if you've set up a default rule, it may take over the Emacs defaults which can play less well with packages (such as `Magit <http://github.com/magit/magit>`_).
+Another thing to be aware of is that if you've set up a fallback rule, it may take over the Emacs defaults which can play less well with packages (such as `Magit <http://github.com/magit/magit>`_).
 Once you find out what's causing the problem, you can add an exception rule to fix it.